wp-plugins/car-demon/readme.txt

 Adjust your theme settings and add widgets as desired.

-You're now ready to start adding vehicles to your site.
-You'll find a short form on the Dashboard to let you quickly add vehicles or you can click on "Add New" listed under "Cars for Sale"

 Please make sure you add a price to your vehicles.
 If you don't wish the price to be seen you can select "Do Not Show Prices" on the contact settings page.